(I may earn a small commission from the products mentioned in this post.)

 They mention it’s great to sleep in and watch television, but I advise that you don’t get too comfortable otherwise you won’t complete your daily rehabilitation exercises.
 Amazon has this rocker recliner with free shipping.

-Another comment shared that it’s great for tall guys – this recliner is oversized so a good option for taller and wide guys and gals.
+Another comment shared that it’s great for tall folks – this recliner is oversized so a good option for taller and wide guys and gals.
 It comes with a 2-year warranty.

 #5 Divano Roma Recliner